 The British line made a sharp turn to the south and the front line was just below the village of Thiepval.
 The British positions had the advantage of woodland to hide vital elements of the impending attack, but the enemy positions occupied the edge of a ridge which gave them excellent views of the Ancre valley.
 The 8th, 32nd, 36th and 29th Divisions held this sector mainly against the German 26th Reserve Division.
 The German division was commanded by the competent General Franz Von Soden

-The 36th Division (New Army) was mainly manned by Ulster Protestants opposed to Home Rule (but please see the footnote below).
+The 36th Division (New Army) was mainly manned by Ulster Protestants opposed to Home Rule (but see the footnote for expansion on this point of who was there).
 The enemy was part of the German 2nd Army commanded by von Bulow.
 It was proactive and had good officers.
 It had well prepared defences including fortified villages.
 The enemy front line was extensive and the attack would have to pass over five or six lines of fully armed trenches with added fortifications such as Schwarben Redoubt, Nord Werk and the Wonder Work.
 Many of their trenches were connected through underground cellars.
 A large number of machine gun positions were provided from which guns could be moved to and could be directed in multiple directions as required.

 The 36th Irish had a daunting task.
 Their attack was in a semi-circle aspect.as the front lines crossed the Ancre, they swung south where the Germans had established themselves on the Thiepval Ridge.
 (The Germans inevitably dug in on high ground during their retreat of 1914.
 Being on enemy land they could defend from a position of strength against the Allies whose aim was to remove the invader from French and Belgium soil).